Gamut: Maximum chroma colors, semichromes, or full colors

+History of the idea of optimal colors

 In the beginning of the 20th century, industrial demands for a controllable way to describe colors and the new possibility to measure light spectra initiated intense research on mathematical descriptions of colors.

 The idea of optimal colors was introduced by the Baltic German chemist Wilhelm Ostwald.
 Erwin Schrödinger showed in his 1919 article Theorie der Pigmente von größter Leuchtkraft (Theory of Pigments with Highest Luminosity) that the most-saturated colors that can be created with a given total reflectivity are generated by surfaces having either zero or full reflectance at any given wavelength, and the reflectivity spectrum must have at most two transitions between zero and full.

-Thus two types of "optimal color" spectra are possible: Either the transition goes from zero at both ends of the spectrum to one in the middle, as shown in the image at right, or it goes from one at the ends to zero in the middle.
-The first type produces colors that are similar to the spectral colors and follow roughly the horseshoe-shaped portion of the CIE xy chromaticity diagram, but are generally less saturated.
-The second type produces colors that are similar to (but generally less saturated than) the colors on the straight line in the CIE xy chromaticity diagram, leading to magenta-like colors.

 Schrödinger's work was further developed by David MacAdam and Siegfried Rösch.
 MacAdam was the first person to calculate precise coordinates of selected points on the boundary of the optimal color solid in the CIE 1931 color space for lightness levels from Y = 10 to 95 in steps of 10 units.
 This enabled him to draw the optimal color solid at an acceptable degree of precision.
-Because of his achievement, the boundary of the optimal color solid is called the MacAdam limit.
+Because of his achievement, the boundary of the optimal color solid is called the MacAdam limit (1935).

-On modern computers, it is possible to calculate an optimal color solid with great precision in seconds or minutes.
-The MacAdam limit, on which the most saturated (or "optimal") colors reside, shows that colors that are near monochromatic colors can only be achieved at very low luminance levels, except for yellows, because a mixture of the wavelengths from the long straight-line portion of the spectral locus between green and red will combine to make a color very close to a monochromatic yellow.
+On modern computers, it is possible to calculate an optimal color solid with great precision in seconds.
+Usually, only the MacAdam limits (the optimal colors, the boundary of the Optimal color solid) are computed, because all the other (non-optimal) possible surface colors exist inside the boundary.

+Pointer's gamut

+The optimal color solid represents the theoretical limit of the possible colors of surfaces.
+However, in real life, objects are not color-optimal (at least not the ones that present ordinary reflection).
+This means that, in practice, the color of a surface is always less chromatic than the optimal color of the same hue and lightness.
+For practical applications, a smaller, more realistic gamut may be needed.

+In 1980, Michael R. Pointer published a gamut for real surfaces with diffuse reflection using 4089 samples, (surfaces with specular reflection, "glossy", can fall outside of this gamut).
+Originally called a "Munsell Color Cascade", the limits are more commonly called Pointer's Gamut after his work.

+While this gamut remains important as a reference for color reproduction, newer standards have been created that more accurately define the practical gamut of surfaces, like the ISO SOCS (Standard Object Colour Spectra), for which 53,361 surfaces were sampled, including paints, prints, flowers, leaves, human faces, textiles, etc; the ISO Reference Colour Gamut (ISORCG, 2007), and the ISO Gamut of Surface Colours (ISOGSC, 1998), which was derived from Pointer's data, 1025 Pantone samples, printed samples, and ISO SOCS data.